Boating Accident Lawyers in Jackson

 Few outdoor summer activities are quite as enjoyable as boating down one of Mississippi’s many beautiful rivers.
-Each year, more than 2.5 million annual visitors vacation, boat and fish in the Ross Barnett Reservoir, and many more Mississippi residents enjoy the historic Mississippi and other iconic rivers.
-While recreational and work-related boating are a common aspect of everyday life for Mississippi natives and their families, it is also an unfortunate reality that boating accidents are a common occurrence as well.
+Each year, more than 2.5 million people vacation, boat, and fish in the Ross Barnett Reservoir, and many more Mississippi residents enjoy the historic Mississippi and other iconic rivers.
+While recreational and work-related boating are parts of everyday life for Mississippi natives and their families, it is also an unfortunate reality that boating accidents are a common occurrence as well.

 Boating Accidents by the Numbers

 In the U.S. Coast Guard’s 2018 reports on boating accidents, it was reported that 4,145 boating accidents injured 2,511 people and killed 633 others.

 - Falls overboard (274 accidents)

 According to the Coast Guard’s report, operator inattention was cited as the most common cause of boating accidents, accounting for 654 of these incidents and causing 50 deaths and 437 injuries.

 - Machinery failure